Find out more about a career as a GP or academic training and keep up to date with news on Facebook.

-GPs are central to individuals, families and communities – you are uniquely placed to build relationships and provide continued care for your patients, dealing with all stages of life.
+GPs are central to individuals, families and communities – you are uniquely placed to build relationships and provide continued care for your patients, dealing with all stages of life

 Every day presents different diagnostic challenges.
-Cases are often medically complex so you will have the opportunity to apply your medical expertise and skills.
+Cases are often medically complex so you will have the opportunity to apply and develop your medical expertise and skills

-GPs have the scope to develop a portfolio career which gives the flexibility to combine leadership, academic or special clinical interests with general practice for example in sexual health, cardiology, dermatology, gynaecology – the choice is yours.
+There is scope to apply all aspects of medical training and develop a portfolio career.
+This give you the flexibility to combine leadership, academic or special clinical interests with general practice for example in child care, sexual health, cardiology, dermatology, gynaecology – the choice is yours

 Read these reports: The future of primary care creating teams for tomorrow and By choice not by chance a look at students experience through medical school.
 Find out more about pursuing a career as a GP or academic GP training.